-Black Hills North America, Inc., a wholly-owned Subsidiary of BHG held directly and indirectly, is a Delaware corporation headquartered in Golden, Colorado.
+Black Hills North America, Inc., a wholly owned Subsidiary of BHG, is a Delaware corporation headquartered in Golden, Colorado.
 The corporation indirectly holds a 1% general partnership interest in Indeck North American Power Fund, LP, which, through its Subsidiary, is an investor in an electric generating facility in Massachusetts and an electric generating facility in California, both of which are EWGs.
-30 ii.
-North American Funding, LLC